jdferreira/data-processing-book/en/module10.md

 **Note**: Replace all the green question mark place-holders (`???`) with appropriate SQL code.

-4. Write a SQL query that associates the enzyme sequences with the pathway names:
+4. Write a SQL query that associates the enzyme sequences with the name of each pathway:
 ```sql
     SELECT path.???, enzyme.???
     FROM path, enzyme, path_enzyme